maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 joining.

-As each node is satisfied that it recieved the data requested then it sends a `JoinRequest` to D on behalf of this node with the nodes existing correct **age/2** (the age in the datachain).
+As each node is satisfied that it recieved the data requested then it sends a `JoinRequest` to D on behalf of this node with the nodes existing correct **age/2** (the age in the datachain divided by 2).
 This node then joins D as per normal.
 D accumulates the `JoinRequest`s therefore if the node attempts to not provide the requested data it risks non accumulation and therefore having to start again from an actual age of 0.

 The reason for the node restarting with age 0 is to prevent off line agreement / sale of ID's, which is unlikely but possible.
 The age divinding by 2 prevents malicious restarts to target a group.
 This